shyaaaa/sql-interview-prep/README.md

-SQL: STRUCTURED QUERY LANGUAGE
+• • • • • SQL: STRUCTURED QUERY LANGUAGE • • • • •

-SQL is used to store the databases online.
+• SQL is used to store the databases online.
-Table->Student,Course....etc
+   (i) Table->Student,Course....etc
-Course(CName,CDate..)
+   (ii) Course(CName,CDate..)
-Department(DName,DLocation..)
+   (iii) Department(DName,DLocation..)

-SQL helps to communicate with our databases
+• SQL helps to communicate with our databases

-We have various queries
+• We have various queries
-Select
+   (i) Select
-Insert
+   (ii) Insert
-Update
+   (iii) Update
-Create Table
+   (iv) Create Table
         ...etc

-BASIC TERMINOLOGIES
+• BASIC TERMINOLOGIES

-Data-Any useful info
+• Data-Any useful info
-Table-When data is organised in the form of rows and col Record- All the enteries
+• Table-When data is organised in the form of rows and col
+• Record- All the enteries
-Fields- Sno, Name,Age
+• Fields- Sno, Name,Age

-Entities- obj which we can feel           [Rectangle] Attributes- Properties                    [Oval]
+• Entities- obj which we can feel           [Rectangle]
+• Attributes- Properties                    [Oval]
-We can form relation between entities
+• We can form relation between entities

-TYPES OF COMMANDS
+• TYPES OF COMMANDS

 1.DDL-Data Defination Table
   Used to define data in Table